hdShang/arxiv-daily/docs/cs-RO/2025-11-03/papers/251101472v1-aermani-vlm-structured-prompting-and-reasoning-for-aerial-manipulati.md

 ---
 layout: default
-title: AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models
+title: "AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models"
 ---

 # AERMANI-VLM: Structured Prompting and Reasoning for Aerial Manipulation with Vision Language Models